-If you discover an error on Form W-2 after you issue it to your employee but before you send it to the SSA, check the "VOID" box at the top of the incorrect Form W-2 on Copy A. Prepare a new Form W-2 with the correct information, and send Copy A to the SSA.
+If you discover an error on Form W-2 after you issue it to your employee but before you send it to the SSA, check the "Void" box at the top of the incorrect Form W-2 on Copy A. Prepare a new Form W-2 with the correct information, and send Copy A to the SSA.
 Write "CORRECTED" on the employee's new copies (B, C, and 2), and furnish them to the employee.
-If the "VOID" Form W-2 is on a page with a correct Form W-2, send the entire page to the SSA.
-The "VOID" form will not be processed.
+If the "Void" Form W-2 is on a page with a correct Form W-2, send the entire page to the SSA.
+The "Void" form will not be processed.
 Do not write "CORRECTED" on Copy A of Form W-2.

 If you are making a correction for previously filed Forms 941, 941-SS, 943, 944, or CT-1, use the corresponding "X" forms, such as Forms 941-X, 943-X, 944-X, or CT-1X for the return period in which you found the error.
 See section 13 of Pub.
 15 (Circular E) and the Instructions for Form CT-1X for more details.
-If you are making corrections to a previously filed Schedule H (Form 1040), see Pub.
+If you are making corrections to a previously filed 2019 Schedule H (Form 1040 or 1040-SR) (for years before 2019, Schedule H (Form 1040)), see Pub.
 926. Issue the employee a Form W-2c if the error discovered was for the prior year and Form W-2 was filed with the SSA.

 Correcting an employee's name and/or SSN only.
 If you are correcting only an employee's name and/or SSN, complete Form W-2c boxes d through i.
 Do not complete boxes 1 through 20.
-Advise your employee to correct the SSN and/or name on their original Form W-2.
+Advise your employee to correct the SSN and/or name on his or her original Form W-2.

-If your employee is given a new social security card following an adjustment to their resident status that shows a different name or SSN, file a Form W-2c for the most current year only.
+If your employee is given a new social security card following an adjustment to his or her resident status that shows a different name or SSN, file a Form W-2c for the most current year only.
 Correcting an employee's name and SSN if the SSN was reported as blanks or zeros and the employee name was reported as blanks.
 If you need to correct an employee's name and SSN, and the SSN was reported as blanks or zeros and the employee's name was reported as blanks, do not use Form W-2c to report the corrections.
 You must contact the SSA at 800-772-6270 for instructions.

-Correcting an incorrect tax year and/or EIN incorrectly reported on Form W-2 or Form W-3.
+Correcting an incorrect tax year and/or EIN incorrect-Iy reported on Form W-2 or Form W-3.
 To correct an incorrect tax year and/or EIN on a previously submitted Form W-2 or Form W-3, you must prepare two sets of Forms W-2c and W-3c.